I could end up watching a lot of anime come April.

 Although I’ve been writing this anime blog for a long time now, over 6 years, in fact, I’m still not sure of the kind of blogger I am.
 I’m not disciplined enough to write every few days, nor do I enjoy deep analysis of anime.
 I don’t even really enjoy discussing it to any great lengths.
 But even still, here I am.
 This has become my home, and I don’t know why.
 An anime blog.

-What is the ending of Cowboy Bebop trying to say?
-It feels like such a waste.
+What is the Cowboy Bebop ending trying to say?
+It feels like such a waste!
 Spike doesn’t have to face Vicious, he could just stay with Faye and Jet, leave Mars and fly away, but he doesn’t.

 Something has always bothered me about the ending of Samurai Champloo.
 It was an ending that haunted me for nearly a year after finishing the series, its memory resurfacing every time I thought about it.
 Midicronica’s “San Francisco” was in many ways a fitting ending for an anime which drew so heavily from hip-hop and reggae culture, but there was somehow a disconnect.
 Samurai Champloo’s ending always struck me as unbearably happy, like the colors on the screen and the chords of the song were attempting to sweep something under the rug.
 As the anime ends, the journey is over, and its end is just like its beginning: three people, alone.